 Having standards of operation in a written document will help to make sure everyone is following the same procedures.

-Cleaning and Sanitizing for Allergy-Free Kitchens
+Cleaning and Sanitizing Tips for Allergy-Free Kitchens

 Using color-coded equipment can help prevent cross-contamination in your kitchen.
 For example, use a red cutting board for meat, a green one for vegetables, and a blue one for seafood.
 As professional cleaners we use color coding for our cleaning equipment as well to further prevent cross contamination.